Number6App/number6app.github.io/what_does_it_do.md

 ### Sentiment Analysis

-Each Slack message has an overall sentiment as well as a score for each of the 4 sentiments: positive, negative, neutral and mixed.
+Each Slack message is given an overall sentiment as well as a score for each of the 4 sentiments: positive, negative, neutral and mixed.
 This is an example of how Number6 reports a channel's sentiment:

 ![Sentiment Analysis](/assets/images/sentiment.jpg)